Project-PhantomX/Phantom/doc/lua_api.md

     -- "mesh" requires one texture for each mesh buffer/material (in order) -- Deprecated usage of "wielditem" expects 'textures = {itemname}' (see 'visual' above).

-    colors = {},
-    -- Number of required colors depends on visual

     use_texture_alpha = false,
     -- Use texture's alpha channel.
     -- Excludes "upright_sprite" and "wielditem".